Bravos-Power/pyoframe/docs/learn/get-started/basic-example/example-with-dimensions.md

 m.minimize = 4 * m.tofu_blocks + 3 * m.chickpea_cans
 ```

-How do we make use of our dimensioned variable `m.Buy` instead?
+How do you make use of the dimensioned variable `m.Buy` instead?

-First, we multiply the variable by the protein amount.
+First, multiply the variable by the protein amount.

 ```pycon
 >>> data[["food", "cost"]] * m.Buy